ignite/web/packages/vuex/README.md

 });
 ```

-Accessing logged-in/out status
+Accessing signed in and signed out status:
 ```
 const loggedInStatus = this.$store.getters['common/wallet/loggedIn'];
 ```

-Signing out
+Signing out:
 ```
 await this.$store.dispatch('common/wallet/signOut');
 ```

-Adding next available account to the current wallet
+Adding the next available account to the current wallet:
 ```
 await this.$store.dispatch('common/wallet/addAccount');
 ```

-Adding an account with a specific HD Path increment to the current wallet
+Adding an account with a specific HD Path increment to the current wallet:
 ```
 await this.$store.dispatch('common/wallet/addAccount', 3); // Assuming wallet's HD Path is "m/44'/118'/0'/0/", will add account corresponding to "m/44'/118'/0'/0/3"
 ```

-Switch to using a different account in the current wallet
+Switch to using a different account in the current wallet:
 ```
 await this.$store.dispatch('common/wallet/switchAccount', 'cosmos1xv9tklw7d82sezh9haa573wufgy59vmwe6xxe5'); // Account with this address must exist in the current wallet
 ```

-Accessing current wallet name
+Accessing current wallet name:
 ```
 const walletName = this.$store.getters['common/wallet/walletName'];
 ```

-Accessing name of last wallet used
+Accessing name of last wallet used:
 ```
 const lastWallet = this.$store.getters['common/wallet/lastWallet'];
 ```

-Accessing currently active unlocked wallet
+Accessing currently active unlocked wallet:
 ```
 const wallet = this.$store.getters['common/wallet/wallet'];
 ```

-Accessing currently active address in wallet
+Accessing currently active address in wallet:
 ```
 const address = this.$store.getters['common/wallet/address'];
 ```

-Inquiring if a wallet name is already in use
+Inquiring if a wallet name is already in use:
 ```
 const isAvailable = this.$store.getters['common/wallet/nameAvailable'](walletNameToCheck);
 ```